itzdaimy/247afk-MCP-Server/README.md

 ## How it works

 1. The MCP server runs locally and starts a WebSocket bridge on `127.0.0.1:3002`
-2. Open a script in the 247afk editor — it connects to the bridge automatically
+2. Open a script in the 247afk editor, the site will connect to your websocket.
-3. Your AI can now read and edit your script live through the tools below
+3. Your ai assistant can now use the MCP server to make changes in scripts.

 ## Install